SolidWallOfCode/txn_box/doc/examples.en.rst

 "N/A" that signals this problem to the upstream.

 .. literalinclude:: ../test/autest/gold_tests/static_file/static_file.replay.yaml
-   :start-after: Doc jwt open
+   :start-after: doc-jwt-->
-   :end-before: Doc jwt close
+   :end-before: doc-jwt--<

 To use this, the proxy request is checked for the "Author-i-tay" field.
 If set it is passed through on the presumption it is a valid token.
 If not, then the default token is added.

 .. literalinclude:: ../test/autest/gold_tests//static_file/static_file.replay.yaml
-   :start-after: Doc jwt-apply open
+   :start-after: doc-jwt-apply-->
-   :end-before: Doc jwt-apply close
+   :end-before: doc-jwt-apply--<

 Once this is set up, pushes of new tokens to the file system on the production system takes no more than 12 hours to show up in the default tokens used.

 .. _example-path-tweaking:

 Path Tweaking
 =============